 For the most part, the label of the coffee beans will contain the country of origin, so if you’re not familiar with which country the coffee beans originate, and their flavours, you should buy as many coffee beans from various countries and test them out to see which ones you enjoy the most.
 One of our all-time favourites is our Columbian La Laguna coffee, very creamy with a rounded body.

 Next, you should always use fresh coffee beans when making coffee because the best coffee is typically made from beans that have been recently roasted.
-Always ensure you have the freshest beans by actually roasting them yourself or purchasing the beans from a locally sourced roaster, like us, The Quirky Coffee Company.
+Always ensure you have the freshest beans by purchasing the beans from a locally sourced roaster, like us, The Quirky Coffee Company.
 You should avoid buying your coffee in bulk from supermarkets or stocking up since the beans will lose their flavour with time.

 Also, the more light and oxygen that the beans are exposed to, the more their flavour will reduce.
 Most supermarkets don’t properly store their coffee, and in many cases the beans turn rancid before purchase.
-So, you should be careful to buy your coffee beans from people who take pride in selling the freshest roasted beans and they should be packaged in airtight bags.
+So, you should be careful to buy your coffee beans from people who take pride in selling the freshest roasted beans and they should be packaged in airtight bag with a valve.

 Choosing Great Coffee